logo

 Method

-Heat barbeque, run a piece of pork back-fat over the grills to keep the meat from sticking and to allow nice grill marks to develop.
-Once you place the steak on the hot grills do NOT move it until you are ready to turn the meat over.
-Be sure not to overcook the steak!
+Heat barbeque, run a piece of back-fat over the grills to keep the meat from sticking and to allow nice grill marks to develop.
+Once you place the meat on the hot grills do NOT move it until you are ready to turn the meat over.
+Be sure not to overcook the lamb-it should be pink!

-Place the steak on a cutting board and allow to rest for 10 minutes.
+Place the lamb on a cutting board and allow to rest for 10 minutes.

 Then cut into half inch thick strips using a sharp knife.
 Then cut the strips across into bite sized pieces.